 - If a tow truck operator is getting aggressive or belligerent with you, take it as a red flag that something’s not right.
 A legitimate operator will typically be helpful, instead of trying to push you into signing papers immediately.

-- If you doubt an operator is legit, inform police.
+- If you doubt an operator is legit, inform the police.
 If police aren’t already on the scene, contact a here’s how you can contact a sheriff or police department in The Woodlands, TX.

 - Ask for a printed price list upfront before signing or agreeing to anything.
-This list should include daily storage fees and any other charges that could tacked onto your bill.
+This list should include daily storage fees and any other charges that could be tacked onto your bill.

 - Ask to see printed documentation for any location where your vehicle is being towed (if it’s being taken to a location you have not chosen).